oSharpey/cyber-obsidian/year-1/NCCD/firewalls.md

 - Better to prevent network attacks that look to exploit existing connections
 - Can track connection-less protocols like UDP
 - A bit slower than stateless firewalls
+- Looks at one packet in the context of the history before it

 ### NGFW
 - Can read application data alongside IP header